M-r-Teng/interface/README.md

-Programs calculating analytical and numerical solutions for interfacal problems:
+Calculating analytical and numerical solutions for FRP interfacal problems:

 ana_from_Wu：The analytical solution proposed in Wu's paper, as shown in Figure 4 of this paper.
 [18] Wu YF, Xu XS, Sun JB, Jiang C. Analytical solution for the bond strength of externally bonded reinforcement.
 Composite Structures.
+2012;94:3232-9.

-2012;94:3232-9. ana_linear：The analytical solution of the classical linear model shown in Figure 2 (a).
+ana_linear：The analytical solution of the classical linear model shown in Figure 2 (a).

 There is currently no analytical solution for Popovics model.

 frpodes0con_popo: s0 control, Popovics bond-slip model